 When asked what she hoped the attendees would take away from the workshop, Gluck said she hopes the event was a call to action.

-“I wish we learn how COVID has exposed gaps, weaknesses and questions in existing areas of laws that beg for resolution and give us something to learn from,” she said.
-“We hope we see interesting questions about these issues that have always been there but COVID brings to the forefront.
-I hope we realize where the turning points are in these controversial and divisive areas of law.”
+“We aim to learn how COVID has exposed gaps, weaknesses and questions in existing areas of laws that beg for resolution and give us something to learn from,” she said.
+“We are seeing interesting questions about these issues that have always been there but COVID brings to the forefront.
+The goal is to see where the turning points are in these controversial and divisive areas of law.”

 Gluck encouraged attendees from all backgrounds to attend these workshops, particularly because of their diversified viewpoints.